Renting vs Purchasing a Home

 - FHA-approved property appraisal

-- Front-End Ratio (mortgage + fees + taxes + insurance must all be lower than 31% of gross income 40% may be approved with justification)
+- Front-End Ratio (mortgage + fees + taxes + insurance must all be lower than 31% of gross income; 40% may be approved with justification)

-- Minimum credit score of 580 for a minimum down payment of 3.5% or 500-579 with a minimum down payment of 10%
+- A minimum credit score of 580 with a minimum down payment of 3.5% or 500-579 with a minimum down payment of 10%

 - Two years out of bankruptcy